'In my great and unmatched wisdom': Donald Trump's new world order

 As part of our series looking at disruptors, IDEAS convened a panel at Stratford Festival to examine the legacy of U.S. President Donald Trump and how he's changing the nature of politics and international relations.

-The discussion is moderated by IDEAS host Nahlah Ayed and features Bob Rae, Linda McQuaig and David Frum.
+The discussion was moderated by IDEAS host Nahlah Ayed and features Bob Rae, Linda McQuaig and David Frum.

 Watch the full panel discussion: